VelAl/MY-store/README.md

 # E-Commerce Web Application

+> ⚠️ This is a pet project built for learning and practicing modern web development tools and techniques.

 ## Overview

 A modern, responsive e-commerce web application designed for seamless user experience across all device sizes.